Kornacki: Coach Berenson Reflects on the Iconic Joe, Ilitch

-Berenson also established the Wolverines as a power in the Central Collegiate Hockey Association (CCHA), leading the team to first- or second-place finishes 20 times in 23 seasons from 1991-2013.
+Berenson has the Wolverines well-positioned to be a perennial contender in the Big Ten.
+He established Michigan as a power in the Central Collegiate Hockey Association (CCHA), leading the team to first- or second-place finishes 20 times in 23 seasons from 1991-2013.
 Michigan captured 11 CCHA regular-season titles and nine CCHA Tournament titles.
-On six occasions, the Maize and Blue swept the CCHA regular-season and postseason titles, last doing so in 2007-08.
-U-M's most-recent and most-improbable CCHA Tournament crown came in 2010.
+On six occasions the Maize and Blue has swept the CCHA regular season and postseason titles, last doing so in 2007-08.
+U-M's most improbable CCHA Tournament crown came in 2010.
 After placing seventh in the regular season, U-M won six straight CCHA playoff games, including two at Michigan State and a semifinal upset of top-seeded Miami, to receive an automatic bid into the NCAA Tournament.
-U-M's last regular-season crown was in 2010-11, when it won its final six games to overtake Notre Dame.
+U-M's last regular season crown was in 2010-11, when it won its final six games to overtake Notre Dame.

-Berenson, who has fashioned a 770-371-80 record (.663) in 29 seasons with the Wolverines, is the sixth collegiate ice hockey coach to record 700 career victories, reaching the milestone with a 4-1 win at Bowling Green on Oct.
+Berenson, who has fashioned a 788-384-84 record (.661) in 30 seasons with the Wolverines, is the sixth collegiate ice hockey coach to record 700 career victories, reaching the milestone with a 4-1 win at Bowling Green on Oct.
 8, 2010.
-Berenson's 770 victories place him fifth on the NCAA ice hockey coaches all-time win list.
+Berenson's 788 victories place him fourth on the NCAA ice hockey coaches all-time win list.
 He stood behind the U-M bench for the 1,000th time of his career on Feb.
-22, 2008, at Michigan State.
+22, 2008 at Michigan State.

 For his outstanding service to hockey in the United States, the NHL honored Berenson and four others with the Lester Patrick Award in the fall of 2006.